libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em">The program has
 been written with the best aim and has been tested by the author. <br>
-Nevertheless the author cannot be liable for any damage by the program.</p>
+Nevertheless the author cannot be liable for any damage caused by the program.</p>

 <h2>AUTHOR
 <a name="AUTHOR_E"></a>